oleg-webdev/control-center-task/README.md

 Testing file located: ```<rootDir>src/providers/sidebar.test.js```

-#### Disclaimer
+### Disclaimer
-Styles is totally off because of there is no assets or style guides provided

 Not sure what functionality was expected, so, I did it as I think it could work

 without expireence with 'unstated' lib and google maps

+Styles is totally off because of there is no assets or style guides provided

+I can do fancy styles, I promise =)